-There is a surface water feature mapped in close proximity to the site area.
-The EPA designated transitional waterbody Lee (Cork) Estuary Lower (Code IE_SW_060_0900) flows from west to east along the northern site boundary and into Lough Mahon.
-Both the Cork Harbour SPA and the Great Island Channel SAC border Lough Mahon.
+There is a surface water feature mapped in close proximity of the site area.
+The EPA designated transitional waterbody Lee (Cork) Estuary Lower (Code IE_SW_060_0750) runs from west to east adjacent to the site area and flows into Lough Mahon.
+Both the Cork Harbour SPA and the Great Island Channel SAC border Lough Mahon in portions of its route.
 Based on the most recent water quality information 2013-2018, the Lee (Cork) Estuary Lower has an overall Water Framework Directive (WFD) Status of 'Moderate' as shown in Figure 2.3.
-The EPA spatial dataset shows that the WFD Transitional Waterbody Risk associated with the river is 'At Risk' of not meeting its 2027 WFD objectives (EPA 2022) as shown in Figure 2.4.
-WFD summary information for this river is summarised in Table 2.2.
+The EPA spatial dataset shows that the WFD Transitional Waterbody Risk associated with the river is 'At Risk' (EPA 2022) as shown in Figure 2.4.
+WFD summary information for this stream is summarised in Table 2.2.

-Figure 2.3: Transitional Waterbody WFD Status (approximate site location indicated by the purple line) (Source: EPA Maps, 2022).
+Figure 2.3: River Waterbody WFD Status (approximate site location indicated by the yellow star) (Source: EPA Maps, 2022).

-Figure 2.4: Transitional Waterbodies Risk (approximate site location indicated by the purple line) (Source: EPA Maps, 2022).
+Figure 2.4: River Waterbodies Risk (approximate site location indicated by the yellow star) (Source: EPA Maps, 2022).

-Table 2.2 - WFD Summary Information - Newtownmountkennedy_020.
+Table 2.2: WFD Summary Information - Lee (Cork) Estuary Lower.